antimof/UxPlay/README.txt

 **-nh** Do not append "@_hostname_" at the end of the AirPlay server name.

+**-h265** Activate "ScreenMultiCodec" support (AirPlay "Features" bit
+42) for accepting h265 (4K) video in addition to h264 video (1080p) in
+screen-mirror mode.
+When this option is used, two "video pipelines" (one for h264, one for h265) are created.
+If any GStreamer plugins in the pipeline are specific for h264 or h265, the correct version will be used in each pipeline.
+A wired Client-Server ethernet connection is preferred over Wifi for 4K video, and might be required by the client.

 **-pin \[nnnn\]**: (since v1.67) use Apple-style (one-time) "pin" authentication when a new client connects for the first time: a four-digit pin code is displayed on the terminal, and the client screen